GreatCowBASIC/Help/output/md/overview_linux_operating_system.md

 </div>

-<span class="strong">**Introduction:**</span> GCBASIC can be used when
+<span class="strong">**Introduction:**</span> GCBASIC can be used with
-using the Linux Operating System.
+the Linux operating system.

-This instructions are not distribution specific, but are for Linux only (not Windows).
+These instructions are not distribution-specific, but are for Linux only (not Windows).

 <span class="strong">**Instructions:**</span> Complete the following